Policies and Procedures

 - Submit your proposal

-to the ELI Director, either in hard copy or by email to email@example.com.
+to the ELI Director, as electronic files by email to email@example.com.

 an email message to the ELI Director verifying their approval of